2027 RULES

 Qualification

-• At the end of January, the top 10 Teams based on the sum of the top 3 pilots will be invited to the Championship.
+• At the end of the February, the top 6 Teams from the IRL Leaderboard based on the sum of the top 3 pilots will be invited to the Championship.

-• After the racing season ends the remaining spots will be filled using the final individual rankings from the IRL leaderboard.
+• After the Velocidrone racing season ends the remaining spots will be filled using the final team rankings from the IRL leaderboards, and then the Velocidrone leaderboard.

-• Each team can bring up to 6 pilots from their school.
+• Each team can bring up to 6 pilots from their school, however the format will score only their top 4.
 These members must have submitted a time in either the in person tracks or participated in the Velocidrone tournament.
 A team may bring an unlimited number of support members from their school, but only the qualified pilots may fly.

 • An Academy of Model Aeronautics membership for each pilot is required to participate in our championships as it provides insurance necessary for the event.
-More information about becoming a chartered AMA club can be found under “About Us” and then the “Start a Club” drop down.
+More information about becoming a chartered AMA club can be found under here, Acedemy of Model Aeronautics.